Fedict/dcattools/README.md

 ## Scraper

 This command-line Java tool scrapes various websites and CKAN portals.

-Each site / portal requires a specialized scraper Java class and a configuration file.
+Each site / portal / file requires a specialized scraper Java class and a configuration file.

+Currently, there are abstract Java classes available for scraping
+ * CKAN portals, both via the JSON CKAN-API and via RDF rendering
+ * OpenDataSoft portals, using the API / DCAT-ish metadata
+ * Excel files
+ * HTML sites

 Invoke with